kuromelodylee/Study_MachineLearning/java/Spring Security(eng).md

                     }
         ```
-     - <span style="background-color: blue; color: white" > Step2) example by the cases wrting method
+     - <span style="background-color: blue; color: white" > optional Step2) example by the cases wrting method
      Case1: when user accesses login page with login request.
      Case2: when user accesses login page directly by url.
      Case3: when user called back from security filter